JAVA-MSDT/Accessibility-Basics/README.md

 # Accessibility-Basics
-Accessibility Basics for Screen readrers and Keyboard navigation
+Accessibility Basics for Screen readrers.

 Using VVDA Screen Readers to test the accessibility components: https://www.nvaccess.org/download/